Sequential Universal Modeling for Non-Binary Sequences with Constrained Distributions: Main Results

+Actually, for binary memoryless sources $c_n(\S) \le 1$ and $c_n(\S)\le m-1$ for $m$-ary memoryless sources (\cite[Lemma 8]{ds04} extends directly to the $m$-ary case).

-In Theorem~\ref{th-r*} we assumed that $m$ is fixed to avoid complications with constrains $\S_m$ that may depend of $m$.
-We handle it in the forthcoming paper, but here we present our results for large $m=o(n)$.
-While they are not completely new (see \cite{alon04,shamir06,shamir06b,sw12}), our novel derivations will allow us to consider more general constrained sources.
+In Theorem~\ref{th-r*} we assumed that $m$ is fixed to avoid complications with constrains $\S_m$ that may depend on $m$.
+In this paper we present our results for large $m=o(n)$.
+While the leading terms, especially for the maximal minimax redundancy, were known before (see \cite{alon02,alon04,shamir06,shamir06b,sw12,xb97,xb00}), our results are derived in a novel way that allows us to apply the methodology to obtain in Theorem~\ref{cor1} best redundancy results for monotone distributions over large alphabet (see \cite{shamir13}).

 \begin{theorem} Consider a memoryless unconstrained source $\Theta$ with $m =o(n)$.
 Then the unconstrained maximal redundancy is